konaraddio/ram_website/_site/documentation.md

 ## CSS framework
 This website is using [Bulma](http://bulma.io) 0.4.2, this is a CSS framework.
 Read up on Sass at [marksheet.io](http://marksheet.io/) and the [Sass docs](http://sass-lang.com/).
 If you add a Sass file to `_sass/`, don't forget to import that file in the `styles.scss` file too.
 This keeps our CSS organized and concatentated into a single file in the end.

+## Updating the site on the server
+`ssh` into the server, then `cd` your way into the folder containing the website.
+At the root of the website's folder, there is a script called `update.sh`.
+Executing the script will update the website with what's on the master branch of this github repository.